 NEVER attempt to drive or walk through a flooded area.
 You don’t know what’s under the water or more importantly how deep it is.

 If you’re in Australia and you’d prefer to read something local the Victorian SES has fantastic information about preparing for severe weather or if you’re caught in it.
 Visit the Victorian SES website.

 The US experiences the most tornadoes in the world with an average of 1,200+ per year.
 The following brochures from the National Weather Service (NWS), part of the National Oceanic and Atmospheric Administration (NOAA), are essential reading.

 Weather Safety: Lightning

-VSC loves chasing severe weather.
+VSC loves watching and chasing severe weather.
 We also take precautions to ensure our lives are not put at risk.